 Sonic the Hedgehog 4 has the special distinction of being this trope andThey Changed It, Now It Sucks.
-While people were ranting about the use of the Adventure-era designs, the different gameplay, and other things changed from the Genesis games, others were deriding it for being a retraux of the first two Genesis games in terms of visuals, enemies, and level progression-all four level tropes, the special stages, badniks, and nearly every boss from Episode I was a direct rip from either Sonic 1 or Sonic 2; and while Episode II was significantly more original in almost all instances, people still drew parallels to or singled out direct retrauxes of specific events and/or similar content of the sort from the Genesis games.
+While people were ranting about the use of the Unleashed-era designs, the different gameplay, and other things changed from the Genesis games, others were deriding it for being a retraux of the first two Genesis games in terms of visuals, enemies, and level progression-all four level tropes, the special stages, badniks, and nearly every boss from Episode I was a direct rip from either Sonic 1 or Sonic 2; and while Episode II was significantly more original in almost all instances, people still drew parallels to or singled out direct retrauxes of specific events and/or similar content of the sort from the Genesis games.

 Resident Evil was infamous for sticking to its formula of pre-rendered, fixed camera zombie hunting, even when the series moved from the PS to the GameCube (only the made-for-Dreamcast Code: Veronica, eschewed the pre-rendered backgrounds in favor of real-time ones).
 RE4 underwent a massive genre shift to more action-oriented gameplay and was widely acclaimed.
 Then Resident Evil 5 came along and was called a rehashed RE4.

 Proof that Tropes Are Not Bad, Resident Evil 2 was nearly finished when Capcom executives thought the game was too similar to the first one and didn't expand on the playable areas enough (it would have been confined to a mansion again, basically).
 The game was redone and the end result was what is generally considered the best game of the "pre-rendered" era of RE.